Reckue/post-service/README.md

 ## Run with terminal

 To run your application without first building an archive use the bootRun task:
 ```
 gradle bootRun
 ```

 To build use the command:
 ```
 gradle build
 ```

- Create jar file:
+Create a jar file:
 ```
-java -jar 1.0.SNAPSHOT.jar
+java -jar RELEASE-1.0.0.jar
 ```

 ## Run with docker